florian-h05/linux_openhab-misc/_traefik/README.md

 Insert your domain in the [```docker-compose.yml```](/_openhab/influxdb_grafana/docker-compose.yml) of Grafana.

 Finally, run ```sudo docker-compose up -d``` and you should be able to access Grafana on [grafana.my_domain](https://grafana.my_domain).

+### Additional configuration
+In the folder [dynamic](./conf/dynamic) are several files for additional configuration.
+For more information look in the individual files.
+To use them, remove _.txt_ from their name.